Best Electric Bike Pumps 2026: ditch the manual pump - 13 expert-tested options

 Reasons to avoid

 The Airbank might not have the name recognition of some of its rivals, but it certainly deserves your attention.
-Quietly undercutting the competition on price, this is the most affordable pump in the group test - yet on paper, it keeps pace with the big names in almost every key area.
+Quietly undercutting the competition on price, this is the most affordable pump in the test - yet on paper, it keeps pace in almost every area.
+It’s also the lightest on test, at just 93 grams!

 Now, yes, that lower price does come with a few compromises.
 There’s no silicone sleeve, and no zipped carry pouch either.
-You do get a spare valve seal and a Schrader adapter, though, so the essentials are all present and correct.
+You do get a spare valve seal and a Schrader adapter, though, so the essentials are provided.

-Design-wise, the Airbank’s ergonomics are spot on.
-The softened edges and lightweight construction make it easily the most comfortable to hold, whether you're topping up roadside or prepping in the shed.
-The large button is well placed on the same side as the nozzle, which makes activation easy, even with gloved fingers.
-That said, the LED indicator is just a small pinhole inside the button, so visibility isn’t great when your thumb’s on it, or on brighter days in the sun.
+The Airbank’s ergonomics are spot on.
+The softened edges and lightweight construction make it the most comfortable to handle.
+The large button is well placed, and activation is easy, even with gloves on.
+That said, the LED indicator is just a small pinhole LED inside the button, so visibility isn’t great.

 Performance-wise, the Airbank is no slouch.
-It inflated a 30c tyre to 50psi in just over 50 seconds making it one of the faster performers on test.
-It also managed to successfully seat a tubeless tyre without hesitation.
+It inflated a 30c tyre to 50psi in just over 50 seconds, making it one of the fastest.
+It also successfully seated a tubeless tyre without hesitation.
 That’s genuinely impressive from a pump this compact, this cheap, and this light.

 Our expert review: